What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

-But if you go into direct blame mode, you can activate someone elses defenses.
+But if you go into direct blame mode, you can activate someone else’s defenses.
 From that point, it’s hard to come back down and have a civilized conversation.
 Healthy communication is everything when it comes to our mental health.
 We all want to know that we are heard and understood.
-And that leads to our final talking point today.
+That leads to our final talking point today.

 Communication is the key to every healthy relationship, even when the relationship needs to end.
 Healthy, honest communication will help you strengthen your personal boundaries so that can always express yourself from an authentic place.